 - Optional: guide the pipe (if you are using one) to permanent placement past the edge and into the rain garden so that water flows inside.

 You are encouraged to use native plants that can handle wetness and drought.
 This certainly reduces the amount of care and maintenance you'll have later.
 In addition, native plants give food and habitat to your native bugs, butterflies, birds, and critters.

 Also, you should use potted plants or bare-root plants, not seeds.
 Seeds could wash away before getting established as plants.

 Follow garden design principles.
-Putting taller plants and grasses in the center of the garden and encircle with smaller and shorter plants so that you can see and enjoy every plant.
+Put taller plants and grasses in the center of the garden and encircle with smaller and shorter plants so that you can see and enjoy every plant.